 The solution does not mean you need to ditch your entire wardrobe and spend thousands of dollars.
 Style has to do with the message you send with your clothes not the label, brand or cost of the clothes.
 Take a moment to consider which of these sins you have committed and see what happens when you stop committing these style sins.

 Ready to address your style sins AND learn how to confidently create new outfits without having to buy new clothes?
-I cover these style sins plus much, much more in The Closet Confidence Course.
+I cover these style sins plus much, much more in The Conscious Closet Confidence Course for women.

 If you find yourself…

 - Staring at your closet each day unsure how to create fabulous outfits from your clothes,

 - Continually shopping but still have a closet full of nothing to wear, or